bdragonh/T480S-BIGSUR-EFI/en.md

 1. Open the EFI partition and replace the EFI version to the Bigsur&Monterey version.
 Notice!
 No need to restart the system after changing!
 2. Search MACOS MONTEREY in APP STORT, just download and install it.
 (Note: It is recommended to upgrade to MONTEREY.
 I only have one black apple, which has been upgraded to MONTEREY.
 The BIGSUR version is not under maintenance!)
+##Support for new installation of bigsur and Monterey
+1. Obtain an equipped USB flash disk according to the tutorial https://support.apple.com/zh-cn/HT201372
+2. Use the OpenCORE configurator to open the EFI partition of USB flash drive and copy the bigsur & Monterey version of EFI into it

+##Known problems
+1. Bigsur is perfect
+2. There is a bug in the interval delivery of Monterey.
+You can't deliver files to other MacOS PCs, but you can accept files (this bug has been fed back to the developer for repair)
+3. If your t480s uses the original network card.
+You need to replace the network card or join the driver module of Intel network card and Bluetooth to connect and use Bluetooth normally

 ## Thanks